svlad-90/livelooping/md/input-controller/input-controller.md

   MIDI mapping data is also saved as part of the dedicated preset.

   You can read more on what is the MIDI mapping [here](#assigning-midi-mapping).
-For this section it's only important to know that midi mapping is also the part of the stored pattern.
+For this section, it's only important to know that midi mapping is also part of the stored pattern.

 ----

 ## What is used as a persistency for the presets?

 **Note!** This section describes an implementation detail.
 It provides no useful information for the average user.
-Still, it allows to avoid confusion for the users, which would like to deeply investigate the **LIVELOOPING's** flp project.
+Still, it allows avoiding confusion for the users, which would like to deeply investigate the **LIVELOOPING's** flp project.

 This is an interesting question.
 Actually, FL Studio does not ship the io python module inside its python interpreter.
-So there is no way to store any data to the file-system.
+So there is no way to store any data in the file system.

 But we've found the way out.